osrf-migration/srcsim-wiki/Home.md

-# Gazebo environment for the Space Robotics Challenge (SRCSim)
+# Gazebo environment for the Space Robotics Challenge

-SRCSim is the software used by teams participating in the Space Robotics Challenge competition hosted by the Space Technology Mission Directorate (STMD) and NASA.
+SRCSim is the software used by teams participating in the Space Robotics Challenge (SRC) hosted by the Space Technology Mission Directorate (STMD) and NASA.

 ## [Documentation](https://bitbucket.org/osrf/srcsim/wiki/documentation)